 Two baseball tournaments for the boys, 25 miles apart, but thanks to our awesome friends (& neighbors), we made it work.
 While the tournaments haven’t been a big success so far, we make sure our boys play “in the moment” and look at the big picture.
 While we love to win, it’s not always about that.
 I am a coach, but I am first and foremost a dad, and it’s important for the boys to learn that life has its up and downs, lots of both in fact.
 It’s how they deal with both, especially adversity, that will build character and help them develop a good attitude.
 Which is what we always tell the boys – a good attitude will get you far in life.
 Am I right?

-So knowing that we had no time whatsoever this weekend to spend in the kitchen, and having a serious craving for some good ol’ ribs, I ran to Wal-Mart late last night and grabbed some Farmland “All Natural” Ribs.
-All Farmland pork is proudly raised in the U.S.A. and their fresh cuts are free from artificial ingredients and preservatives and minimally processed.
-That is super important to us when choosing our foods.
+So knowing that we had no time whatsoever this weekend to spend in the kitchen, and having a serious craving for some good ol’ ribs, I ran to the store late last night and grabbed some ribs.

 The 4 of us sat at the table and were blown away by these ribs!
 Cole is not a big fan of meat on the bone.
 No worries there, I had that covered.
 The meat from these ribs literally slid off the bone with the slightest touch and both of us could not stop devouring one after the next.
 Our fingers were covered in sauce, and it was hilarious watching Cole lick his clean.
 He’s such a neat freak and couldn’t believe we didn’t mind him doing that.
 It made it so fun for him!